Abel Salazar (actor)

 Abel Salazar García (24 September 1917 – 21 October 1995) was a Mexican actor, producer and director.
 He appeared in 70 films between 1941 and 1989.
 He was a son of Don García and his wife, and brother to Don Alfredo Salazar.

 Personal life

-After marriages to Alicia Cárdenas and Gloria Marín, he married, lastly, Rosita Arenas, who had been briefly married to Spanish actor Jaime de Mora y Aragón.
+After marriages to Alicia Cárdenas, daughter of former Mexican President Lazaro Cardenas, and Gloria Marín, he married, lastly, Rosita Arenas, who had been briefly married to Spanish actor Jaime de Mora y Aragón.
 Salazar and Arenas had a daughter, Rosa Salazar Arenas, a Mexican actress and screenwriter. and is a writer of the Mexican Spanish-language soap opera Llena de amor (English title: Fill me with love), produced by Televisa, that began airing in 2010.
 She co-authored Rituales Para El Amor, La Belleza y La Prosperidad (1998), with Pita Ojeda.
 He died of respiratory failure and Alzheimer's disease in 1995.